Laurendv/Laurendv/README.md

 ![Skills Banner](https://i.ibb.co/YcHzWFh/Untitled-design-18.png)

 I'm a passionate technologist and entrepreneur with expertise in Python, Postgres, Web Scraping, Django, Docker, Git, AlpineJS, HTMX, and JavaScript.
 I specialize in building robust web applications and automating data extraction processes.
-My goal is to leverage modern web technologies to create scalable and efficient solutions.
+My goal is to leverage modern web technologies and data to create simple and scalable solutions.
+I like to get things done and hate over engineering.

 ## What I Do